 We research Charity Navigator or other charity rating groups to understand the financials of the organization.
 With Charity Navigator, a 4-star rating is best, then 3 stars and on down.
 Some organizations will not be rated so you will need to dig further.
 Another consideration?
-Is the organization a 501(c)(3) so the donation is tax deductible?
+Is the organization a 501(c)(3), or non-profit so the donation is tax-deductible?

 Doing your homework is important.
 And don’t be afraid to ask questions.
 You have a right to understand how your money (or time) is being used.

 Get Involved In Volunteering

 Next, you might look into volunteer opportunities if you have time to commit.
 One of our local land preservation organizations, Conserving Carolina, has great volunteer programs in which you can get involved.
 You might help eradicate invasive plants from forests or work on trail maintenance.
 In our case, installing hellbender nest boxes in local streams was lots of fun and a great learning experience.
 Plus you feel a sense of accomplishment.

 But wait, what the heck is a hellbender?
 Learn about these wonderful creatures on our Did You Know page.

 Share Your Passion

 And finally, help spread the word.
 Share your passion, experiences and knowledge with your friends and everyone who will listen.

 Let others know you support an organization.
 If you are working with a group to help save owls (and you can learn more about owls on our Did You Know page) post interesting facts about them on social media.
 You can also share how your group is helping protect them.